 - I buy the perpetual preferred shares because the fixed resets tend to do better in rising rate environments, and perpetuals tend to do better in falling interest rate environments.
 The two classes of shares trade counter-cyclically to some extent, so holding a combination of the two tends to even out the returns, plus, the perpetuals tend to be less volatile.

-So far, year to date, my preferred shares are down by 0.1% before dividends and are up by 5.8% after factoring in dividends.
+I finished 2019 with a 1.4% return on my preferred shares before factoring in dividends, and 6..9% after dividends.
 The pref shares are considered fixed income in my portfolio.